-I have rounded-up these tasty and lucky recipes to give you the best chance of a happy and prosperous 2020!
-I’ve also thrown in a festive cocktail recipe because every new year is a celebration!
+I have rounded-up these tasty and lucky recipes to give you the best chance of a happy and prosperous new year!
+I’ve also thrown in a festive cocktail recipe because every new year should be a celebration!

 Southern Black-Eyed Peas

 In the South, Black-Eyed Peas are considered a classic New Year’s Day tradition!
 And, according to tradition, eating Black-Eyed Peas on New Year’s Day will bring good luck and prosperity in the new year!
 My healthy Southern Black-Eyed Peas recipe is also perfect when paired with brown rice for a delicious, low-calorie, nutritional bonanza!

 Black-Eyed Pea Soup, full of carrots, celery, onions, and collard greens, is the epitome of a lucky New Year’s Day dish.
 With black-eyed peas for luck and greens, which symbolize money, you can’t go wrong with this nutritious and delicious soup to welcome in the new year.

 Healthy Southern Collard Greens are made without traditional ham hocks or other pork products.
 This simple, straightforward method of cooking the greens enhances the mild flavor of the fresh collards and keeps them crisp and tender.
 According to tradition, greens are the same color as money, and making a dish using green, leafy vegetables ensures good fortune for the coming year.

 Another New Year’s Day tradition in the South is eating Hoppin’ John for dinner.
 Hoppin’ John is nothing more than cooked Black-Eyed Peas served over white or brown rice, and this recipe couldn’t be easier.
 Some folks also like to serve Hoppin’ John with a side of cooked turnip or collard greens and a piece of cornbread to soak up all the delicious juices.